-Any spurious signal conducted over a tangible transmission path.
-For fixed transmitters, power lines, control cables, and radio frequency transmission lines are the most likely tangible paths.
+Any spurious emission conducted over a tangible transmission path.
+Power lines, control cables, and radio frequency transmission lines are all considered as tangible paths.

 3.7 FM Hum and Noise

 A measure of the frequency modulation present on an unmodulated carrier.